vinc/moros/doc/calculator.md

 # MOROS Calculator

-A calculator is available in MOROS using double-precision binary floating-point format (binary64).
+A calculator is available in MOROS using double-precision binary floating-point format (float64).

-It can be invocked from the shell through the command `calc` with an operation to perform in arguments:
+It can be invocked from the shell with the command `calc` and an operation to perform in arguments:

     > calc 2 + 2
     4

-And it will open a REPL if no arguments are provided:
+It will open a REPL if no arguments are provided:

     > calc
     MOROS Calc v0.1.0